ugwis/ssh-shots/README.md

 # Usage
-Shots in with an password
+Shots in with a password
 ```
 ./shots --pass password user host startup.conf
 ```